neo4j/graphql-toolbox/README.md

 On the `root` of the project, install the dependencies.

 ```
-yarn
+pnpm
 ```

 Run this command to start the development server.
-See the output in the console & navigate to the default webpack server at: <http://localhost:4242>
+See the output in the console & navigate to the default vite server at: <http://localhost:5173>

 ```
-yarn start
+pnpm start
 ```

 ## GraphQL Toolbox URL parameters